88aleksandra88/HyugaLog/README.md

 # HyugaLog 🧠🔥

-**HyugaLog** is a cyber journal project built for documenting mindset, tools, insights, and thoughts from the perspective of a Red Team operator with a neurodivergent edge.
+**HyugaLog** is a cyber journal project built for documenting mindset, tools, insights, and thoughts.

 > No fluff.
 No cringe.
 Just raw cyber thoughts and practical notes.